-Dot plots colored by channel with signaling
+Dot plots colored by functional channel

-(click to expand - dot plots colored by channel reveal signaling)
+(Dot plots colored by channel reveal signaling.)

 Dot plots colored by channel can help with gating